-Will Our "Yes" Ever Come?
+Will Our “Yes” Ever Come?
+Finding Hope While Waiting in the Adoption Process

-As an adoptive parent and adoption consultant, I know there has been so much anticipation for this moment and now it's finally here!
-The time between presenting their profile and waiting for an expectant mother to make her decision can be overwhelming.
-There is a great deal of emotions and energy wrapped up in receiving a situation, evaluating and praying over it, choosing to present, and waiting on a response.
-When they receive a situation they begin thinking about "what could be."
-It's difficult to not imagine what their future may hold.
-While they are waiting on an answer they begin praying for this expectant mama and her unborn child.
+When a family receives a situation, they begin thinking about what could be.
+It’s difficult not to imagine what their future may hold.
+While they are waiting on an answer, they begin praying for this expectant mama and her unborn child.
 Minutes turn to hours.
 Hours turn to days.
 Still no answer.
-They continue thinking about "what could be."
-Then, they receive an answer.
-"She chose to move forward with another family."
-It is like an emotional roller coaster.
+They continue thinking about what could be.
+Then, they receive an answer: “She chose to move forward with another family.”

 Hopeful adoptive families are some of the most courageous people I know.
 They continue journeying through this process even through the disappointment, heartache, unknowns and uncertainty.
 They keep on pressing forward and holding onto hope.
 Their faith inspires me.
-That's why I thought it would be helpful to include thoughts from a few of my CAC families who have had the same doubts and questions as some of you.
-I pray their words are an encouragement to you today.
+That's why I thought it would be helpful to include thoughts from a few of my past families at Christian Adoption Consultants who have had the same doubts and questions as some of you.

 "I can’t tell you how many conversations we had with Kelly Todd, our adoption consultant with CAC, asking her 'What’s wrong with us?
 What could we do differently?
 What can we change?'
 She would always reassure us and remind us to trust in God’s plan and His timing.
 But after a while this is difficult to hear.
 Kris and I questioned our decision to pursue this adoption.
 We questioned things, such as 'Are we too old?
 Do we have too many other children?'
 I remember asking Kelly during one of our many conversations, "How do we know when enough is enough?
 How do we know that we have followed the right path?'
 As I sobbed on the phone, she again said 'Renee, you have to trust that God has a plan for you.'
 At this point I was questioning every aspect of our current situation.
 But then we got a call that would change our lives forever.
 Although our journey wasn't easy, every 'no' led us to our daughter.
 We are so grateful for the story God has written for our family.”